ml4sts/open-humanities/episodes/03-hello-open-source.md

 Let's use an example of our own to see what it's like to have an open source project.

+## GitHub
+GitHub is a developer platform that allows developers to create and hold projects on it.
+It is benificial for reasons such as managing different versions of a project, collaboration and task management.

+### GitHub Interface

 ## GitHub Pages

 GitHub Pages is a simple service to publish a website directly on GitHub from a Git repository.